What is Picking and Packing Best Practice?

 - Subscription.
 Multiple SKUs are picked either in the form of a ready-made subscription kit, or items are picked separately, and the kit is constructed by Prolog trained packers.

 - Sector-Specific Picking.
 Certain sectors require highly controlled picking.
 Errors in cosmetics picking, for example, could lead to customers receiving products that may cause them an allergic reactions.
-One of our biggest beauty brands uses specialist storage towers; pickers scan in each order and confirm the item picks via a validation scan of the product/location.
+One of our biggest beauty brands uses automated storage towers; pickers scan in each order and confirm the item picks via a validation scan of the product/location.